davidmalcolm/texi2rst/output/gcc.rst

 ..
 Even if there are no authors, the second titlepage line should be forced to the bottom of the page.

- 0pt plus 1filllRichard M. Stallman and the GCC Developer Community 0pt plus 1filllPublished by:
+Richard M. Stallman and the GCC Developer CommunityPublished by:

 ===============================  ================================
 GNU Press                        Website: http://www.gnupress.org